 - Apps for Windows, MacOS, and Android (for Kodi screencasting)

 ExpressVPN is our top preferred choice for Roku users for a number of reasons.
-It can unblock Hulu, HBO Now, and BBC iPlayer with ease.
+It works with Hulu, HBO Max, and Disney+.
 In addition, you can securely access US Netflix.
 Just contact the 24/7 live chat support to ask which servers are currently set up for your favorite streaming channel.
 More than 3,000 servers are scattered around 94 countries, each optimized for maximum speed and reliability.
 That’s combined with the best security standards in the business, including 256-bit AES encryption and perfect forward secrecy.

 Every ExpressVPN subscription comes with a smart DNS proxy service called MediaStreamer.
 For wifi routers that don’t support VPNs, you can change the default DNS addresses to MediaStreamer’s in a few easy steps.
 This won’t provide the full encryption of a VPN, but you can at least use it to unblock geo-locked content.